indygreg/PyOxidizer/apple-codesign/docs/apple_codesign_quirks.rst

   embedded signature before signing because the signature encapsulates its own size.
 Our estimation method varies from Apple's and can result in signatures with more or less padded null bytes.
 This difference should be mostly harmless.
-  Improvements to make our signatures use less wasteful extra padding are appreciated.
+  Improvements to make our signatures use fewer wasteful extra padding are appreciated.